spobel/homebridge-gpio-services/README.md

 ## Next Features

-* v 1.1.X :
 - PushButton mode for GPIO-Door-Service, GPIO-Window-Service, GPIO-WindowCovering-Service
 - finish BETA for GPIO-Door-Service, GPIO-Window-Service, GPIO-WindowCovering-Service

-* v 1.2.0 :
 - GPIO-GarageDoorOpener-Service: new Service

-* future:
 - GPIO-Doorbell-Service: new Service
 - GPIO-StatelessProgrammableSwitch-Service: new Service